 Even though companies differ, most renter’s insurance policies generally include three main protections:

-1. Personal property coverage:- Covers belongings like furniture, electronics, and clothing if damaged or stolen.
+- Personal property coverage:- Covers items such as furniture, electronics, and clothing if they are damaged or stolen.

-2. Liability coverage:- Protects you if someone gets injured in your rented home and takes legal action.
+- Liability coverage:- Provides protection if someone is injured inside the rented home and legal responsibility arises.

-3. Additional living expenses:- Covers temporary housing if your rented home becomes unlivable due to damage.
+- Additional living expenses:- Covers temporary accommodation costs if the rental unit becomes uninhabitable due to covered damage.

 Important Things To Consider Before Choosing:-